sasanarakkha/pali-english-recitations/manuscript/markdown/recitations/protective-recitations/devata-uyyojana-gatha.md

 </div>

-[Sabbe buddhā] balappattā – Paccekānañ-ca yaṁ balaṁ Arahantānañ-ca tejena – Rakkhaṁ bandhāmi sabbaso
+[Sabbe buddhā] balappattā – Paccekānañ'ca yaṁ balaṁ Arahantānañ'ca tejena – Rakkhaṁ bandhāmi sabbaso

 > All Buddhas possess [supernormal] strength.
 > And [there is] the power of Paccekabuddhas.